Cuban–American Treaty of Relations (1934): Overthrow of the Cuban Government

 The President of Cuba in 1933 was Gerardo Machado.
 At this time, there was a movement in opposition to Machado, to which he responded by using brutality.
 U.S. ambassador Benjamin Sumner Welles went to the American Embassy in Havana to advise Machado to restitute the constitutional guarantees.
 Machado rejected this advice and in the following months a large strike took place in Havana, and soon spread throughout the entire island.
 A conspiracy against Machado was discovered within the Cuban army and when Machado attempted to look into it, several officers informed him that unless he resigned, he risked intervention from the United States.
 Machado then resigned and fled the country.
 Carlos M. Céspedes took his place as the president.

-Several weeks later, another uprising took place, by dissatisfied sergeants lead by Fulgencio Batista.
+Several weeks later, another uprising took place, by dissatisfied sergeants led by Fulgencio Batista.
 They took control of the island and forced Céspedes and his cabinet out of the Presidential palace.
 Céspedes was replaced by Ramón Grau San Martín as the president.

 The government under Ramón Grau San Martín was never recognized by the United States, and he was forced to resign in January of 1934.
 The United States recognized the Cuban government under Carlos Mendieta, when he took the office of President on January 20, 1934.